reepicheep213/rock-paper-scissors/README.md

 ## Learning Objectives

-The objective is to apply JavaScript, HTML, and CSS basics as well as to practice problem-solving and researching skills.
+The objective is to apply JavaScript and practice problem-solving and researching skills, and, when the code isn't running as intended, to figure out and understand why it doesn't.

 ## Aditional Information